Last reviewed February 2026

 Don’t recognise a search?

-If there’s a search on your credit file that you don’t recognise you can report this to the CRA.
-It might be removed.
+If there’s a search on your credit file that you don’t recognise you can report this to the Credit Reference Agency.

 Before doing this, though, there are some things to check first.